 Exclusions

-Ground transportation to the vessel on day of embarkation; flights; airport taxes; passports; visas; immunizations; insurance of any kind; laundry; excess baggage; items of a personal nature; medical costs; costs of hospitalization; additional expense arising from the delay or extension of a trip due to weather, political disputes, illness, failure of transportation or other causes beyond our control.
+Ground transportation to the vessel on day of embarkation; flights; airport taxes; passports; visas; immunizations; insurance of any kind; laundry; excess baggage; items of a personal nature; medical costs; costs of hospitalization; additional expense arising from the delay or extension of a trip due to weather, political disputes, illness, failure of transportation or other causes beyond our control; fuel surcharge of $150 per person for bookings made after April 10, 2026.

 Payment & Cancellation